SteveBarnett/human-centred/_posts/2022-04-25-a-quick-guide-to-text-alternatives-for-images.md

 The text alternative describes the function of the image: the destination of the link.
 The link text is meaningful, understandable, and usable.
 Yay!

 ### Example 5: an image-and-text link

+Let's compare when a text alternative is and isn't needed.
+This is similar to Example 2 (an icon-and-text button).

 #### Bad example